aws-solutions/qnabot-on-aws/utility_scripts/cli/README.md

   -qids, --export-filter TEXT     Export {qids} that start with this filter
                                   string.
 Exclude this option to export all {qids}
+  -fmt, --file-format [JSON|JSONL]
+                                  Provide the file format to use for export [default: JSON]
   -h, --help                      Show this message and exit.